andrewgosselin/single-sign-on/README.md

 An open source Laravel based authentication server implementing OAuth 2.0 over users and APIs acrossed a network of websites and applications.

+On each client/application you want to connect you must install my custom Laravel package <a href="https://github.com/andrewgosselin/sso-package">here</a>.
+(More integrations to other frameworks coming later)

 ## Features
 ```
 - Easy integration into any Laravel project.